 NOTE: If you have a history of keloid scarring, it is something worth bringing up to your esthetician.

 ARE THERE ANY SIDE EFFECTS WITH LASER TATTOO REMOVAL?
-All patients should expect some level of side effects.
+All clients should expect some level of side effects.
 The most common side effects are: redness, tenderness, swelling, scabs.
 Less commonly, you may also experience temporary lightening (hypopigmentation) of the skin in the treatment area.
 The good news is that these side effects are short lived and the skin eventually returns to its normal tone.

-Allergic reactions: Not many patients display an allergic reaction at the time of tattooing, despite the presence of metal salts, chromium oxide, cobalt or cadmium sulphide - all of which can cause swelling, erythema, pruritus (itch) or even granulomatous reactions.
-However, the picosecond laser-induced extracellular fragmented and mobilised pigments can be recognised by the patients’ immune system as a foreign antigen, potentially triggering an allergic response.
+Allergic reactions: Not many clients display an allergic reaction at the time of tattooing, despite the presence of metal salts, chromium oxide, cobalt or cadmium sulphide - all of which can cause swelling, erythema, pruritus (itch) or even granulomatous reactions.
+However, the picosecond laser-induced extracellular fragmented and mobilised pigments can be recognised by the clients’ immune system as a foreign antigen, potentially triggering an allergic response.
 This can initiate a localised as well as a systemic allergic reaction.

 The most important after treatment recommendations: